FAQs About Careers in Dietetics

 Talk with the program directors at the schools you are interested in attending, discuss the program and ask to visit.
 It is sometimes helpful to talk with current students and graduates or registered dietitian nutritionist and nutrition and dietetics technicians, registered located in the area near the program to acquire information that may be helpful in making a decision.

-If you already have a bachelor's degree that is not in nutrition and dietetics and are interested in becoming a registered dietitian nutritionist, you should have your college transcripts evaluated by a director of an DPD, CP or GP program accredited by ACEND.
+If you already have a master's degree that is not in nutrition and dietetics and are interested in becoming a registered dietitian nutritionist, you should have your college transcripts evaluated by a director of a DPD, CP or GP program accredited by ACEND.
 The program director can provide you with information on what would be required for you to complete the needed requirements.
 Because the policies, procedures and costs for the transcript evaluation may vary from one institution to another, you may want to contact more than one nutrition and dietetics program for further information.

 Is there a list of courses I need to take?